Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 In addition to its more stable features, researchers can plot the change of language over time for a fixed community.
 Semantic change detection can serve as a proxy measure for the spread and change of culture \citep{kirby2007innateness}, both on the internet~\citep{eisenstein2012mapping, eisenstein2014diffusion} and in historical archives~\citep{mihalcea-nastase-2012-word, kim-etal-2014-temporal, kulkarni2015statistically, rudolph2018dynamic}\footnote{Additional works in this area can be found under the \href{https://www.aclweb.org/portal/content/3rd-workshop-computational-approaches-historical-language-change}{Workshop on Computational Approaches to Historical Language Change}}.

-We evaluate \llm{s} as binary word-sense discriminators using the popular Temporal Word-in-Context (TempoWiC) benchmark~\citep{wic}.
+We evaluate \llm{s} as binary word-sense discriminators using the popular Temporal Word-in-Context benchmark~\citep[TempoWiC;][]{wic}.
 TempoWiC measures the core capability of drawing discrete boundaries between word-level semantics.
 Given two sentences with the same lexeme, the task is binary classification with positive indicating both sentences use the same sense of the word and negative indicating different senses of the word.
-A perfect classifier for this task can be used to cluster all usage of a surface-form into sense groups using pairwise comparison.
+For example, consider the different senses of the word `impostor' in the following texts. \begin{quote} text1: Having a rough start to my doctorate program in both the student and teacher roles and feel down and ashamed.
+I spoke to faculty and know how to move forward, but while they believe in me I find it hard to believe in myself.
+How do you fight \textbf{impostor} syndrome @AcademicChatter text2: laughed so hard running from \textbf{impostor} friend around the lab table that I gave myself an headache lmao what a good day \end{quote} A perfect classifier for this task can be used to cluster all usage of a surface-form into sense groups using pairwise comparison.